williamlocke/IAPValidation/README.md

 		[[SKPaymentQueue defaultQueue] finishTransaction:transaction];
  }

+ /*!
+  * @brief The attempt at verification could not be completed *
+  * This does not mean that Apple reported the transaction was invalid, but
+  * rather indicates a communication failure, a server error, or the like.
+  *
+  * @param transaction The transaction being verified
+  * @param error An NSError describing the error.
+May be nil if the cause of the error was unknown (or if nobody has written code to report an NSError for that failure...)
+  */
  - (void)verificationControllerDidFailToVerifyPurchase:(SKPaymentTransaction *)transaction error:(NSError *)error
  {
 	NSString *message = NSLocalizedString(@"Your purchase could not be verified with Apple's servers.
 Please try again later.", nil);